teamsuitable/interview-initial/README.md

 Below are two software puzzles we'd like you to solve and develop against.
 Please read through each description and provide a solution that best satisfies the requested requirements.

 ## Division Solver
-Write some code that will correctly solves arbitrary serial division problems such as the following:
+Write some code, in a language of your choice, that will correctly solves arbitrary serial division problems such as the following:
 ```
 [ [ 16 ÷ [ 8 ÷ 2 ] ÷ 4 ] ÷ 2 ÷ 80 ]
 ```